Joe Lauzon

-Joseph Edward Lauzon Jr. (born May 22, 1984) is a semi-retired American professional mixed martial artist who competed in the UFC's Lightweight division.
-Described as a well-rounded fighter, he has the most post-fight bonus awards in UFC Lightweight history with fifteen.
+Joseph Edward Lauzon Jr. (born May 22, 1984) is an American semi-retired professional mixed martial artist who competed in the UFC's Lightweight division.
+Described as a well-rounded fighter, he is tied for most post-fight bonus awards in UFC Lightweight history with fifteen.

 Background

-Joseph ("Joe") Edward Lauzon Jr. was born in Brockton, Massachusetts, on May 22, 1984.
+Lauzon was born in Brockton, Massachusetts, on May 22, 1984.
 He lived there until he was in the third grade, when he moved to Bridgewater.
 Lauzon lived on a small farm and enjoyed riding horses.
 The young Lauzon and his friends were interested in professional wrestling, and would re-enact moves on Lauzon's trampoline.
 Lauzon did not begin training in the martial arts until his junior year at East Bridgewater High School, after seeing a demonstration that piqued his interest.
 Lauzon graduated from Wentworth Institute of Technology in 2007 with a Bachelor's degree in computer science.
 He worked as a network administrator in Cambridge, Massachusetts before he began training in mixed martial arts full-time.